-I’m not exaggerating when I say that the trek to from the Logan Pass Visitor Center on Going-to-the-Sun Road to Hidden Lake in Montana’s Glacier National Park was one of the most beautiful hikes I have ever taken.
+I’m not exaggerating when I say that the trek to from the Logan Pass Visitor Center to Hidden Lake in Montana’s Glacier National Park was one of the most beautiful hikes I have ever taken.

 Elsewhere, the aesthetically-pleasing sights became creeks, evergreen trees, alpine meadows, and snow patches that emerged around the trail.
 And of course, there’s the payoff at the end: Hidden Lake.

 In this article, we’ll give you all the details you need to know to hike to Hidden Lake, share some incredible photos, and add some logistical tips to make sure you get a space in the parking lot and have the best chance for seeing mountain goats.